Jewish Federation of Metropolitan Detroit & The Jewish Fund

 Reapplication Policy

 Not explicitly stated in publicly available materials.
-Contact the Grants Administrator to discuss reapplication possibilities if your organization was previously declined.
+Contact the Grants Administrator to discuss reapplication possibilities if your organisation was previously declined.

 Application Success Factors